rlzh/notes-vault/General Notes/Reinforcement Learning.md

 #general #RL #markov
 - Computational approach to understanding and automating goal-oriented learning and decision making
-- Uses the formal framework of [[#Markov Decision Process (MDP)]] to define the interaction between a learning agent and its environment in terms of states, actions, and rewards
+- Uses the formal framework of [[Markov Decision Process]] to define the interaction between a learning agent and its environment in terms of states, actions, and rewards
 - Goal is learning what to do (how to map states to actions) so as to maximize a numerical reward signal (function) over the long run; or *maximize the [[#Expected Return]]*
 - Agent discovers which actions yield the most reward by trying them in the environment
 - Inherent trade-off between exploration v.s. exploitation